Updated January 23, 2023

-A letter of intent to sue is used to notify a defendant that a lawsuit may be filed against them in court if demands are not met.
-The letter will summarize the alleged unlawful act and indicate a time frame in which the defendant may settle the matter to avoid legal proceedings.
-Delivery of this notice is often required by law and may need to be sent via certified mail before initiating the filing process.
+A letter of intent to sue is used to provide notice to an individual or entity that a lawsuit may be filed against them if certain demands are not met.
+The letter summarizes the alleged reasons for such a suit and puts forward a timeframe in which the recipient may settle the matter to avoid legal proceedings.

 What is a Settlement Demand?